Majority Bowfell Soundbar Review

 Plus the added treble and bass controls offers further granularity to really make the sound your own.
 Bluetooth also worked without a hitch, and connected pretty fast to my smartphone.

-Overall then, I’d say if you’re just looking for something that can provide you with quality sound in a smaller sized room, then this a good choice to go with.
+Overall then, I’d say if you’re just looking for a soundbar that can provide you with quality sound in a small to medium sized room, then this a good choice to go with.

 - Great Sound